mackfey/mutation/README.md

 # Triangle
 Triangle is an example program for a software testing exercise that focuses on unit testing and test effectiveness, using code coverage criteria.
+The Triangle program comes with 150 mutants, in directory *.mutated/mutants*.

 #### How to build Triangle and run its tests from the terminal: